photoprism/photoprism-docs/docs/getting-started/config-files/index.md

 To display all global config flags and variables, you can run `photoprism --help` in a [terminal](../docker-compose.md#command-line-interface).
 The corresponding names to use in the `options.yml` and [`defaults.yml`](defaults-yml.md) files are listed below, grouped by purpose.

-Note that that all changes require a restart to take effect, and that config values changed in the [Advanced Settings](../../user-guide/settings/advanced.md) UI will also be stored in the `options.yml` file.
+Note that all changes require a restart to take effect, and that config values changed in the [Advanced Settings](../../user-guide/settings/advanced.md) UI will also be stored in the `options.yml` file.
 We therefore recommend that you edit the file only when PhotoPrism is not running.

 ### Example